NBISweden/IgDiscover-legacy/doc/guide.rst

 iteration-xx/annotated_V_germline.tab, iteration-xx/annotated_V_pregermline.tab
     A version of the ``candidates.tab`` file that is annotated with extra columns that describe why a candidate was filtered out.
 See :ref:`the description of this file <annotated_v_tab>`.

+iteration-xx/new_J.tab, iteration-xx/new_J.fasta
+    The discovered list of J genes for this iteration.

 Other files